sam-carmichael/Self_Driving/README.md

 Project 4: Traffic_Sign_Classifier,
 The project is the coursework of the Udacity CarND Traffic Sign Classifier Project, which I train a model to classify traffic signs from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)

+Project 5: Extended_Kalman_Filters,
+in the project I complete a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+More information of project and dependancies are in the [link](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project)